Never Miss a Chance to Do the Most Good

 Christmas for Children

-Our members support this local charity by donating over 100 beds and 500 pajamas each year, as well as volunteering their time to sort and help on distribution day.
+We support this local charity by purchasing beds and hoodies each year, as well as volunteer to assist in sorting and distribution day.

 Christmas Angel Tree